lluuaapp/json-vat/README.md

 ## Why we made this fork

 Since the original gem uses an API which has been discontinued ([jsonvat.com](http://jsonvat.com)), we had to come up with an alternative solution to reliably get VAT rates in our apps.
-Our temporary solution is to read from a file (instead of doing a call to a dead API) and wait for a better solution from a community.
+Our temporary solution is to read from a file (instead of doing a call to a dead API) and wait for a better solution from the community.
 Since these values rarely change, this solution should be good enough for a while.
 We anticipate the original gem's data source will be fixed in the near future, and then we'll switch back to the original gem.

 ⤵️ Original Repo description (from where we forked it - https://github.com/adamcooke/json-vat):